 He studied computer science at the Technical University of Kaiserslautern with economics as a minor until 1986.
 He received his doctorate in computer science from the University of Stuttgart in 1989.
 After working for IBM, Siemens and a research stay at Xerox PARC in Palo Alto, he became Scientific Director in 1993, heading a research department at DFKI, now called “Smart Data & Knowledge Services”.
-At the same time, Andreas Dengel was appointed to the chair of Knowledge-based Systems at the Technical University.
+At the same time, Andreas Dengel was appointed to the chair of Artificial Intelligence at the Technical University.
 Since 2009, he is also a lecturer and examiner at Osaka Prefecture University and holds a professorship (kyakuin) at the Department of Computer Science and Intelligent Systems.
 At this university, he was also appointed “Distinguished Honorary Professor” (tokubetu eiyo kyoju) in March 2018, a distinction that only five researchers have received in 135 years.
 As of September 2020, Andreas Dengel has been appointed KI-Botschafter (AI Ambassador) of the state government of Rhineland-Palatinate.

 Andreas Dengel has chaired numerous international conferences and serves on the editorial boards of international journals and book series.
 He has written or edited 14 books and is the author of more than 500 scientific publications, many of which have received the Best Paper Award.
 To date, he has supervised more than 450 doctoral, master's and bachelor's theses.

 Academic Education and University Career

 - 2013 Named W3 Professor, Department of Computer Science, University of Kaiserslautern

 - 1997 Named C4 Professor, Department of Computer Science, University of Kaiserslautern

 - 1993 Named C3 Professor, Department of Computer Science, University of Kaiserslautern